The Anatomy of Stretching, Second Edition: Your Anatomical Guide to Flexibility and Injury Rehabilitation

 Abdominal Stretch

 1. Start by lying on your back on the stability ball holding a toning bar at your chest (the toning bar is optional).
+2. Push back with your feet and simultaneously push the bar over and behind your head.

 3. Your legs should be straight and your arms outstretched.